About the incentive

 - pay a salary greater than funding received

-- have a contract of employment for example, permanent contract, a fixed term contract for 52 weeks or more or a fixed term contract for the duration of the apprenticeship.
+- have a permanent contract of employment or a fixed term contract for the duration of the apprenticeship.
 Companies who employ a person on zero-hour contracts will not be eligible.

 You can employ someone who meets all the following criteria:

 - is aged between 16 to 67 years

 - lives in Edinburgh (EH1 to EH17, EH28 to EH30)

 - has the right to live and work in the UK

 For a full list of eligible groups please download the employer pack.